Tendaik96/Tendaik96/README.md

 🖥️  See my portfolio on <a">my website....coming soon</a>
 ✉️  You can contact me on tendaikaruwo96@gmail.com or <a href="https://www.linkedin.com/in/tendai-karuwo-6a1869166/" alt=" Tendai Karuwo's Linkedin Profile" > My LinkedIn </a>
 <hr/>
-I am a Recent graduate of School Of Code, a 16-week intensive bootcamp course to becoming a Full Stack Web Developer.
+I graduated from School Of Code bootcamp, a 16-week intensive bootcamp course to becoming a Full Stack Web Developer.
 I possess a strong foundation in vanilla JavaScript and JavaScript frameworks and have been honing my skills through self-study, personal projects.
 I am passionate about solving problems and building innovative solutions, eager to leverage skills and knowledge to make an impact as a Junior Software Developer and I am excited to learn and grow in a professional setting.

+I'm currently working on my Gem restaurants project 😊

 <hr/>